 The world’s oceans are the largest ecosystems on Earth, supporting all life on the planet… including ours.

-The intensifying issues caused by human encroachment and exploitation, are making marine conservation more important than ever before.
-Our ocean, and the multitude of life it supports, is at extreme risk.
+The intensifying issues caused by human encroachment and exploitation are making marine conservation more important than ever before.
 The ocean is one of Earth’s most valuable resources, covering a massive 71% of the planet’s surface.
-This global force of nature is our very life-support system, freely offering essentials for survival of all living species, from the food we eat to the oxygen we breathe.
+This global force of nature is our very life-support system, freely offering essentials for the survival of all living species, from the food we eat to the oxygen we breathe.

-Nations only began to prioritise marine conservation in the last few decades.
-Now studies reveal the devastating consequences of human impact on marine life through overexploitation and climate change.
-As a result, marine species populations are decreasing at a staggering rate.
-Species of whales, dolphins, manatees and dugongs, sea turtles, and sharks, amongst hundreds of others, are now listed as endangered.
+Marine species populations are decreasing at a staggering rate.
+Species of whales, dolphins, manatees and dugongs, sea turtles and sharks, amongst hundreds of others, are now listed as endangered.
 The unprecedented extinction rate of marine animals not only threatens the healthy function of marine ecosystems, but also affects larger, complex ecological issues.

-Despite the immense challenges of global marine conservation, there are solutions to keeping our oceans healthy for future generations.
+Despite the immense challenges of global marine conservation, there are solutions to keeping our oceans healthy.

 Protecting the ocean and all life that depends on it requires immediate and urgent action.
 Nations must enforce stringent measures and legislation to halt the destruction of the most important resource on Earth.
 We need to work together to conserve, protect and restore our oceans by tackling issues like overfishing, climate change, carbon emissions, pollution, habitat destruction and other forms of human exploitation.